623637719/The-Democratization-of-AI/3.Reinforcement learning/1.The Fundamental of Reinforced Learning/2.Markov reward process/Readme.md

 = -1

 As shown Study is the most valuable state to be in.
 If the gamma was equal to 1 the value of state of all of them will be negative infinity, as you will go to each state an infinite number of times and the negative rewards have a higher (percentage * reward) output.

+### Summary

+- Reward is a measure of desirability
+- Value of state can tell you how favourable it is to be in a state
+- Return is the sum of all rewards that the agent expects to receive from its starting stage and going down a specific chain of stages
+- Gamma γ is the discount factor between 0 and 1 that controls how far into the future the agent looks